You may see your paycheck appear in your bank account a bit faster in 2016.

 Electronic payments currently get batched and processed through the ACH network as a one-time, next-day settlement.
 The process is designed to avoid unnecessary money transfers from bank to bank within a 24-hour timeframe, but it can cause transactions, including online bill pay, to get delayed.
 Back in 2015, the Federal Reserve approved the same-day ACH payments rule set to go into effect this September in an attempt to speed up the system.
 (It essentially adds more batches to each day, allowing payments to get processed in a more timely fashion.)

 Earlier payroll deposits, coupled with the quicker online bill pay, could help prove helpful to folks struggling to pay certain bills on time.
 Remember, a late loan payment is one of the quickest way to damage your credit.
 And unpaid bills that enter collections can also damage your score.
 You can minimize the odds of making a late payment by setting up auto-pay or signing up for alerts that let you know your balance is soon due.
-You can see how your current payment history is affecting your credit by viewing your free credit report summary, updated each month, on Credit.com.
+You can see how your current payment history is affecting your credit by viewing your free credit report summary, updated every 14 days, on Credit.com.